Borrelia burgdorferi

-Borrelia burgdorferi is a bacterial species of the spirochete class in the genus Borrelia, and is one of the causative agents of Lyme disease in humans.
+Borrelia (Borreliella) burgdorferi is a bacterial species of the spirochete class in the genus Borrelia, and is one of the causative agents of Lyme disease in humans.
 Along with a few similar genospecies, some of which also cause Lyme disease, it makes up the species complex of Borrelia burgdorferi sensu lato.
 The complex currently comprises 20 accepted and 3 proposed genospecies.
 B. burgdorferi sensu stricto exists in North America and Eurasia and until 2016 was the only known cause of Lyme disease in North America.
-Borrelia species are Gram-negative.
+B. burgdorferi are often mistakenly described as Gram negative because of their two external membranes, but they lack lipopolysaccharide and possess many surface lipoproteins, unlike true Gram-negative bacteria.

 Microbiology

 Borrelia burgdorferi is named after the researcher Willy Burgdorfer, who first isolated the bacterium in 1982.

 Borrelia burgdorferi is a microaerophile, requiring small amounts of oxygen in order to undergo glycolysis and survive.
 Like all other Borrelia sps., this bacterium is also gram-negative and a spirochete.
 Borrelia colonies are often smaller, rounded, and white with an elevated center.
 B. burgdorferi possesses flagella that allow it motility.
 It may be oxidase negative, but B. burgdorferi possesses a gene coding for superoxide dismutase.
 This protein inhibits the accumulation of reactive oxygen species (ROS).
 The bacterium appears able to utilize many different monosaccharides for use in energy production.